prioritizr/prioritizr/docs/reference/prioritizr.md

 - package_overview:

-  Comprehensive introduction to systematic conservation planning and detailed overview of the package features.
+  Comprehensive introduction to systematic conservation planning and detailed overview of the package functionality.

 - calibrating_trade-offs_tutorial:

-  Examples of balancing different criteria to identify candidate prioritizations.
+  Examples of balancing different objectives to identify candidate prioritizations.

 - connectivity_tutorial: